 If your child is experiencing a mental health crisis or is at risk of hurting themself or others, get crisis help:

-In Connecticut, CALL 988 or 211 MOBILE CRISIS: You can call 211 (press 1 for crisis, and 1 for youth) to access Connecticut’s youth Mobile Crisis Intervention Services, which provides free rapid, urgent, face-to-face crisis response for children and their families from a trained counselor 24 hours, 7 days a week, 365 days a year.
-Youth Mobile Crisis can also be reached by dialing 988.
+In Connecticut, CALL 988 or 211 MOBILE CRISIS: You can call 211 (press 1 for crisis, and 1 for youth) to access Connecticut’s youth Mobile Crisis Intervention Services, which provides FREE, rapid, face-to-face crisis response for children and their families from trained counselors 24 hours a day, 7 days a week, 365 days a year.
+Youth mobile crisis clinicians will come to your location (home, school, etc.) in an average of less then 45 minutes.

 If you have private insurance, you may need to choose a provider in your network.
-Families may also choose out of network providers but may have to pay some costs of the service.
-HUSKY families can get services anywhere that takes your plan.
+Your insurance company may have a list of providers to choose from.
+Families may also choose out-of-network providers or those who do not accept insurance (“private pay”), but will likely have to pay more for the service.
+HUSKY families can get services anywhere that accepts your plan.
 Families who do not have health insurance can often get services from public agencies or clinics.
+Referrals to mental health providers are usually not required, but check with your insurance carrier.

-There are many questions you can ask to help make your decision and things you should look for when choosing a therapist.
+There are many things you should look for when choosing a therapist and questions you can ask to help choose the right fit.
 You might have to speak to several therapists before you find one that is a good match.
-You and your child should feel at ease with the therapist, although sometimes it takes a few sessions before children become engaged or build enough trust to open up.
-It is important to know that the therapist you choose has experience working with children as well as experience in treating the specific issues that concern your child.
+You and your child should feel at ease with the therapist (although sometimes it takes a few sessions before children become engaged or build enough trust to open up).
+Whichever therapist you choose, ensure that they have experience working with children as well as experience in treating the main issue(s) your child is experiencing.

 There are many types of professionals that provide mental health services to children.
 When choosing a therapist, it is best to seek the services of a licensed mental health professional or accredited clinic or agency.
 Licensed professionals must complete ongoing continuing education and adhere to certain professional standards in order to maintain licensure.
 Ideally, you should seek services from someone who has specific training or experience in working with children.
 Children have their own special needs and should be treated differently than adults.

 Psychiatrists are medical doctors (MDs) who have all gone to medical school and completed residency training and fellowships to specialize in psychiatry.
 Psychiatrists must pass a state licensing exam.
 Child psychiatrists have completed more specialized training (usually in the form of a fellowship) in working with children.
 Psychiatrists can provide evaluation, diagnosis, psychotherapy and also can prescribe and monitor medication.
 The ability to conduct medical evaluations and prescribe medication are two important differences that set psychiatrists apart from most other mental health professionals.
 Because there are not many child psychiatrists in CT or throughout the United States, they often work as part of a team or are asked to be involved when there are more serious psychiatric concerns or a need for medication.
-At times, your pediatrician or an APRN can prescribe some medication to treat mental health issues (often for concerns such as ADHD, anxiety, or depression), but if your child has more serious or complex mental health issues, it is recommended that you seek help from a qualified child psychiatrist.
+At times, your pediatrician or an APRN can also prescribe medication to treat common mental health challenges.
 To learn more about psychiatrists, you can visit the American Psychiatric Association website.

 Psychologists are doctoral-level, trained behavioral health specialists that have expertise in providing services (psychotherapy), conducting assessments (including psychological testing), evaluation, diagnosis and research.
 Psychologists have completed doctoral degrees in psychology (Ph.D. or Psy.D.) and performed years of supervised training in providing psychotherapy and assessment.
 Psychologists must pass a state licensing exam.
 As part of their training, psychologists complete two years of pre-doctoral and post-doctoral training in clinical psychology.
 Child psychologists focus that training on working with children and families.
 Psychologists do not prescribe medication, but often have advanced training in assessment and behavioral treatment for children and families.
 To learn more about psychologists, you can visit the American Psychological Association website.

-Clinical Social Workers (LCSWs or LMSWs in CT) – Clinical social work is a specialty practice area of social work which focuses on the assessment, diagnosis, treatment, and prevention of mental illness, emotional, and other behavioral disturbances.
-Individual, group and family therapy are common treatment modalities.
-Many social workers specialize in working with children and families.
-Clinical social workers working as therapists have earned master’s degrees (or higher), completed additional clinical training with supervision, passed a licensure exam, and complete annual continuing education to maintain licensure.
-Clinical social workers can perform services in a variety of settings including private practice, hospitals, community mental health clinics, primary care, and agencies.
+Clinical Social Workers (LCSWs or LMSWs in CT) are social workers with a specialty practice area focused on the assessment, diagnosis, treatment, and prevention of mental illness, emotional, and other behavioral disturbances.
+Individual, group and family therapy are common treatment modalities, and many social workers specialize in working with children and families.
+Clinical social workers working as therapists have earned master’s degrees or higher, completed additional clinical training with supervision, passed a state licensure exam, and must complete continuing education to maintain licensure.
+Clinical social workers can perform services in a variety of settings including private practices, hospitals, community mental health clinics, primary care, and agencies.
 To learn more, see the National Association of Social Workers website.

-Licensed Marriage and Family Therapists (LMFTs) – These are clinicians that have master’s degrees and training working specifically with families and/or children.
+Licensed Marriage and Family Therapists (LMFTs) are clinicians that have master’s degrees and specific training working with families, couples, and/or children.
 LMFTs approach their work by looking at family systems and how they work.
-Often, LMFTs do two years of graduate education and are licensed after two years of a supervised internship.
+Often, LMFTs do two years of graduate education and can become licensed after two years of a supervised internship and ongoing professional development.
 To learn more visit the American Association for Marriage and Family Therapy.

-Licensed Mental Health Counselors or Licensed Professional Counselors (LPCs) – Mental health counselors complete master’s degrees in counseling or a related field a 2-3 year training in counseling to work with adults, families or children.
-A licensed mental health counselor must earn a master’s degree in counseling or a closely related mental health discipline; complete a minimum of two years post master’s clinical work under the supervision of a licensed or certified mental health professional; and pass a state-developed or national licensure or certification examination.
+Licensed Mental Health Counselors or Licensed Professional Counselors (LPCs) are counselors who hold master’s degrees (or higher) in counseling or a related field and have completed at least two years of post-graduate supervised clinical training in working with adults, families or children.
+They must also pass a state or national licensure or certification exam.
 As with all other mental health professionals, it is important to choose a mental health counselor who has specific training and/or experience working with children and families.
 To learn more, visit the American Counseling Association website.

 Advanced Practice Registered Nurses (APRN) – APRNs are registered nurses with a post-graduate level degree (typically a master’s) and advanced clinical education, knowledge, skills, and scope of practice.
 APRNs work closely with patients to achieve optimal outcomes through critical analysis, problem solving and evidence-based decision-making.
-Psychiatric APRNs have specialized education and training in psychiatric/mental health nursing.
-In addition to the basic nursing functions performed by Registered Nurses (RNs), APRNs are also qualified to assess, diagnose, and treat individuals or families with psychiatric/mental health problems.
-APRNs can also earn doctoral degrees (PhD, DNSc, and EdD) and work as professors, researchers or hospital, agency or graduate program administrators.
+Psychiatric APRNs or Psychiatric Nurse Practitioners have specialized education and training in psychiatric/mental health nursing.
+In addition to the basic nursing functions performed by Registered Nurses (RNs), APRNs are also qualified to assess, diagnose, and treat individuals or families with psychiatric/mental health problems and can prescribe medication.
+APRNs can also earn doctoral degrees (PhD, DNSc, and EdD).
 To learn more, visit the American Psychiatric Nurses Association website.

 Therapists/Para-Professionals – In many health settings, Bachelor’s degree-level professionals also provide services to children and families, usually under the supervision of a licensed professional.
 Typically these services include intake, screening, referrals, case management, and other services that do not require specialized/advanced clinical training or licensure.

-Non-degree/Indigenous Support Providers – In some cases, parents, advocates and other concerned adults can provide services and supports to children and families based on their needs.
-In many cases, these people have a special talent or skill such as speaking a specific language, coaching, or mentoring.
+Non-degree and Indigenous Support Providers – In some cases, parents, advocates and other concerned adults can provide services and supports to children and families based on their needs.
+In many cases, these people have a special talent or skill such as speaking a specific language, coaching, group work, or mentoring.
 It is important that they are supervised by a licensed mental health professional or an established agency or provider who works with children and families.

 Other Supports – It is important to note that many children and families benefit from services and supports other than traditional providers.
 Often, these services are provided with other forms of services.
-It is well researched that many children benefit from after-school activities, athletics and community-based and faith-based activities.
+Research has established that many children benefit from after-school activities, athletics, and community-based and faith-based activities.
+When pursuing any form of mental health support for your child, it is smart to at minimum do a quick Google search of the organization, program, or treatment model to get a sense of their reputation and reviews, and ask around your community to learn about others’ experiences.

 The most important question to ask a therapist is if they have training or experience working with children, especially with children who have some of the same problems or concerns that your child is facing.
 It is also important that the therapist makes efforts to stay current and knowledgeable about best practices in child mental health.
 You should also ask about billing, insurance, cancellation policies, and other logistical issues up front to avoid surprises later.